 Students may continue to make course schedule changes in HELIOS until the following deadlines, subject to publicized blackout periods during which the system will be unavailable:

-- September 14, 2015, at 11:59 PM: last day for Waitlist Processing for and changes to fall and full-year (fall-spring) courses.
+- September 12, 2016, at 11:59 PM: last day for Waitlist Processing for and changes to fall, fall-winter, and fall-spring courses.
 Add/Drop and Waitlist Processing for winter and spring courses continue.

-- January 5, 2016, at 11:59 PM: last day for Waitlist Processing for and changes to winter term courses.
+- January 4, 2017, at 11:59 PM: last day for Waitlist Processing for and changes to winter and winter-spring courses.
 Add/ Drop and Waitlist Processing for spring term courses continue.

-LL.M. students may cross-register for courses outside the Law School with permission of the Committee on Graduate Studies and the prior approval of Nancy Pinn, the Director of Administration and Student Affairs (acting on the Committee’s behalf ).
+LL.M. students may cross-register for courses outside the Law School with permission from the Committee on Graduate Studies and the prior approval of Nancy Pinn, the Director of Administration and Student Affairs (acting on the Committee’s behalf ).
 LL.M. students may cross-register for up to six Law School credits in approved cross-registered courses during the LL.M. year.
 With the exception of language courses, cross-registration credits count towards the credit requirements for the LL.M. degree once the student obtains a passing grade as determined by the school or department in which the course or seminar is taken.
-No Law School credit is awarded for language courses.
+No Law School credit is awarded for language, field, or studio courses.

-First-year S.J.D. students who have not waived the LL.M. degree (see “Course Work,” Section III) may also cross-register for courses outside the Law School as long as the course pertains to their fields of study and approval is obtained from the faculty supervisor and the Committee on Graduate Studies.
+First-year S.J.D. students who have not waived the LL.M. degree (see “Course Work Undertaken for Credit” in Section III) may also cross-register for courses outside the Law School as long as the course pertains to their fields of study and approval is obtained from the faculty supervisor and the Committee on Graduate Studies.

 For S.J.D. students, cross-registered courses, if any, should be listed in the S.J.D. study plan to be submitted no later than September 30 of the first year.

-Students are normally granted approval to take courses in the Faculty of Arts and Sciences (in fields such as anthropology, economics, government, history, and philosophy), the Kennedy School of Government, the Business School, the School of Education, other divisions of the University, the Fletcher School of Law and Diplomacy, and the Massachusetts Institute of Technology.
+Students are normally granted approval to take courses in the Faculty of Arts and Sciences (in fields such as anthropology, economics, government, history, and philosophy), the Kennedy School of Government, the Business School, the School of Education, other divisions of the University, the Fletcher School at Tufts, and the Massachusetts Institute of Technology.
 Cross-registration information can be found online at:

 Deadlines for Course Changes